amber-asad25/Text-Extraction-from-Image-Dataset/README.md

 # Text-Extraction-from-Image-Dataset:
-* Build a model to detect and recognize text from Images.
+* Build a Computer Vision project to detect and recognize text from Images.
 * TextOCR dataset is used which provides ~1M high quality word annotations on TextVQA1000.
 * Three build-in libraries i.e. pytesseract, easyocr, keras_ocr for optical character recognition are compared to find the most accurate one.